Fine-tuning Diffusion Policy Model

 Data Collection Recommendations

-- Smooth Actions: Ensure action sequences in demonstration data are smooth and continuous
+- Smooth Actions: Ensure action sequences in demonstration data are smooth and continuous.

 Training Optimization Recommendations

-- Inference Steps: Balance quality and speed, choose appropriate inference steps
+- Inference Steps: Balance quality and speed by choosing appropriate inference steps.

-- Regularization: Appropriately use weight decay
+- Regularization: Use weight decay appropriately.

 Deployment Optimization Recommendations

-- Fast Sampling: Use DDIM or other fast sampling methods
+- Fast Sampling: Use DDIM or other fast sampling methods.

-- Parallel Inference: Utilize GPU parallel capabilities
+- Parallel Inference: Leverage GPU parallel capabilities.

-- Cache Optimization: Cache intermediate computation results
+- Cache Optimization: Cache intermediate calculation results.

-A: Main advantages of Diffusion Policy include:
+A: Key advantages of Diffusion Policy include:

-- High-Quality Output: Generates smooth and natural action sequences
+- High-Quality Output: Generates smooth and natural action sequences.

-- High quality: 100-1000 steps, suitable for offline evaluation
+- High Quality: 100-1000 steps, suitable for offline evaluation.

-- Real-time applications: 10-50 steps, suitable for online control
+- Real-time Applications: 10-50 steps, suitable for online control.

 Q: How long does training take?

-A: Training time depends on multiple factors:
+A: Training time depends on several factors:

-- Dataset size: 500 episodes take approximately 12-24 hours (RTX 3080)
+- Dataset Size: 500 episodes take about 12-24 hours (RTX 3080).

-- Model complexity: Larger models require more time
+- Model Complexity: Larger models require more time.

-- Inference steps: More steps increase training time
+- Inference Steps: More steps increase training time.

 Q: How to improve the quality of generated actions?